royludo/SFBIStats/README.md

  - remake maps the same way as [jacklabelette](https://github.com/jacklabelette/CartographieJeBif)
  - go full machine learning on all the mails as done [here](https://github.com/ProjetM1Big2016)
  - make efforts to get the authorization to release the content of the mails
+ - provide an interface to visualize the data dynamically, maybe with plotly/dash

 ## 6. CHANGELOG

+27/07/2017
+ - job update
+ - use the definitive new region names

 10/02/2017
- - nothing much, job update
+ - job update

 07/10/2016
  - reorganized the repo's architecture and moved all the code from python 2 to python 3